department-of-veterans-affairs/va.gov-team/products/health-care/appointments/appointment-reminders/appointments-notifications-research-plan-survey-1-(travel, pre-check-in, AVS).md

 ### Research questions
 1. Which appointment notifications are helpful for Veterans the most and the least?
 2. How do Veterans prefer to receive their notifications?
+(Kristen: How does this differ to #3?)
 3. What formats (text, email, phone call, or push notifications) do Veterans prefer to receive and for which notifications?
 4. How do Veterans feel about receiving appointments and appointment-related notifications?

 ### Hypothesis
 - Some Veterans might not know how to manage their notifications, which causes them to receive no notifications or too many notifications.
+(Kristen: We aren't going to be able to detect this from this study.
+Remove this hypothesis.)
-- For a straightforward appointment (without canceling or rescheduling or other difficulties), Veterans only need 4 notifications, which are a reminder, check-in, AVS, and money-related (e.g., copay and travel pay) notifications.
+- For a straightforward appointment (without canceling, rescheduling or other difficulties), Veterans only need 4 notifications.
+They include a reminder with pre-check-in questions, check-in, AVS, and money-related (e.g., copay and travel pay) notifications.
 - Veterans expect to receive email, text, and phone call notifications.
+  - The modality of communication they prefer will be a personal preference.
 - Veterans might want to add their caregivers’ emails and phone numbers to receive notifications.
+(Kristen: We don't have anything in the study asking about caregiver emails, so we won't get any feedback about this.
+Remove from the study.)

 ## Methodology